qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ......

 ``Updated`` [vector: any]
-  Vector layer in output with the updated m-value extracted
+  Vector layer in output with the updated m values extracted.

 See also
 ........
-:ref:`qgissetzfromraster`
+:ref:`qgissetzfromraster`, :ref:`qgissetmvalue`

 .. _qgissetzvalue: